The Home of Royal Bengal Tigers

-The Periyar National Park and Tiger Reserve is situated in the southern state of Kerala, and is one of the most captivating wildlife parks in the world.
-It is famous for its elephant and tiger population, apart from the numerous wild animals and birds.
-The park is also considered perfect for professional and amateur wildlife photography.
+The Periyar National Park and Tiger Reserve is situated in the southern state of Kerala.
+It is one of the most captivating wildlife parks in the world famous for its elephant and tiger population.
+Alongwith numerous wild animals and birds; the park is perfect for wildlife photography.
 Full of lakes, temples, and other tourist spots, the park is one of the better-managed wildlife sanctuaries in the country and in the enviable position of being a national park as well as a protected tiger reserve.

-Swimming, angling or going for boat rides on the Periyar Lake, or trekking through the forest are some of the interesting tourist activities that can be enjoyed here.
-The temperatures range from 21°C to 31°C during the summers through April and June with high levels of humidity.
-The monsoon season lasts from July to August, and brings heavy rainfall with the temperatures ranging from 19°C to 21°C. Winter lasts from October to March and is cool and pleasant.
+Swimming, angling, boat rides on the Periyar Lake and forest trekking are some of the activities that can be enjoyed here.
+The temperatures range from 21?C to 31?C during the summers through April and June with high levels of humidity.
+The monsoon season lasts from July to August, and brings heavy rainfall with the temperatures ranging from 19?C to 21?C. Winter lasts from October to March and is cool and pleasant.
 The best months to visit the park are from October to April.
 Periyar is today one of the most exciting biosphere reserves with a large variety of flora and fauna in the country.

 Tourist Attractions in Periyar